The Equalizer 2: Production

+Development and casting

 On February 24, 2014, seven months before the release of The Equalizer, it was announced that Sony Pictures and Escape Artists were planning a sequel, with Richard Wenk penning the script again.
 In early October 2014, Antoine Fuqua stated that there would be a sequel to the film only if audiences and Denzel Washington wanted it.
-He said it was an interesting character, and that the sequel could have more of an international flavor.
+Fuqua said vigilante Robert McCall was an interesting character, and that the sequel could have more of an international flavor.

-On April 22, 2015, Sony officially announced a sequel, with Washington returning to his role as vigilante Robert McCall.
+On April 22, 2015, Sony officially announced a sequel, with Washington returning to his role as McCall.
 Fuqua's returning was not yet confirmed.
 In September 2016, producer Todd Black revealed that the script of the film was complete, and that Fuqua would return to direct, with shooting set to begin in September 2017.

 On August 21, 2017, Pedro Pascal was cast in an unspecified role.
 Two days later, Melissa Leo and Bill Pullman were confirmed to reprise their roles from the first film, as Susan and Brian Plummer, and it was reported that the film would be produced by Jason Blumenthal, Black, Washington, Steve Tisch, Mace Neufeld, Alex Siskin and Tony Eldridge.
 On August 24, 2017, Ashton Sanders joined the film to play a character who comes to consider Washington's McCall a father figure.
 On March 25, 2018, it was revealed that Sakina Jaffrey had also been added to the cast.

 Filming

 Principal photography on the film began in the South End area of Boston, Massachusetts, on September 14, 2017.
 Filming also took place on Lynn Shore Drive in Lynn, Massachusetts, the Powder Point Bridge in Duxbury, Massachusetts, as well as in Brant Rock, Massachusetts.
 The final action scene was filmed here.
-Interior scenes were filmed in a studio in Randolph, Massachusetts.
+Interior scenes were filmed in a studio in Canton, Massachusetts.

 While Sony and other publications reported the film was made on a net production budget of $62 million, Deadline Hollywood stated their sources insisted the cost was "in the high [$70 million]" range after Massachusetts tax credits.

+Music

 Release

 The Equalizer 2 was released on July 20, 2018, by Sony Pictures.
-Sony had originally scheduled the film for a September 29, 2017, release, but on November 3, 2016, the film got pushed to September 14, 2018, and then on September 28, 2017, the release date brought it forward to August 3, 2018, but then on February 13, 2018, it got settled on its July 20, 2018 release.
+Sony had originally scheduled the film for a September 29, 2017, release, but on November 3, 2016, the film was pushed to September 14, 2018, and then on September 28, 2017, the release date was brought forward to August 3, 2018, but then on February 13, 2018, it got settled on its July 20, 2018 release.

+Home media

+The Equalizer 2 was released on Digital HD on November 13, 2018, and on Ultra HD Blu-ray, Blu-ray and DVD on December 11, 2018, by Sony Pictures Home Entertainment.